ManiOrgrim/Rikitake/README.md

 every file that Rikitake will generate will have this string as initial characters.

-With these inputs Rikitake will create a file called *input_values.txt* in the save directory.
+With these inputs Rikitake will create a file called *input_values.txt* in the working directory.
 For more informations about these file see the [dedicated section](#Input-file-layout).

-**Note**: if an "input_values.txt" already exists in the save directory, this procedure will overwrite it.
+**Note**: if an "input_values.txt" already exists in the current woring directory, this procedure will overwrite it.
-In this case, Rikitake will always warn the user and ask for more confirmations before proceeding.
+In this case, *Rikitake* will always warn the user and ask for more confirmations before proceeding.